zalando-stups/zmon-entity-adapter/README.rst

 STUPS ZMON Entity Adapter
 =========================

-Push "global" STUPS entities such as KIO applications to ZMON.
+Push "global" STUPS entities such as KIO applications and teams to ZMON entity service.

 Just a hack for now:

 .. code-block:: bash

-    $ zign token -n zmon-entity-adapter
     $ ./hack.py <KIO-URL> <TEAM-URL>